What Makes a Crime a Federal Offense?

 On behalf of Randall & Stump, PLLC in Criminal Defense on Wednesday, August 21, 2019

 Federal crimes involve conduct that, for various reasons, proceeds through the U.S. court system instead of being governed by North Carolina criminal laws.
 The distinction is important, since the process is much more complicated if you’re facing charges for a federal offense.
 Plus, the potential penalties for a conviction are more considerable, including longer periods of incarceration and higher fines.
 However, there’s a much longer, more detailed answer of what constitutes a federal crime.
 The determination depends on the alleged act itself, locations of the offense, and many other factors.

 When you’re up against prosecutors of the U.S. government who are backed by sizeable financial resources, you can see the need for retaining highly skilled legal counsel.
-Our defense attorneys at Randall & Stump, PLLC are board-certified in federal criminal law, an honor granted to professionals who have significant experience and success in the courtroom.
+Our defense attorneys at Randall & Stump, Criminal Defense Attorneys are board-certified in federal criminal law, an honor granted to professionals who have significant experience and success in the courtroom.

 Violation of Federal Law